vasilakisfil/Introspected-REST/README.md

 Another example is the **detached evolvability** of each MicroType's metadata, independently, given that the MicroType's semantics permit that.

 #### 9.3.4.
 Discovery of API-wide capabilities and resources
-An Introspected REST API _should_ provide an **API-wide capabilities discovery** that lists all all MicroTypes that are used API-wide and all resources that can be accessed directly by the client.
+An Introspected REST API _should_ provide an **API-wide capabilities discovery** that lists all MicroTypes that are used API-wide along with their priorities order, all resources that can be accessed directly by the client and other information that might be of interest to the client.

 The location of this detailed list should be in the conceptual _root_ resource/URL of the API.